alexpgates/nova-horizon-link/README.md

 # Laravel Nova Horizon Link

-This [Nova](https://nova.laravel.com/) tool adds a a link to [Laraval Horizon](https://horizon.laravel.com/) to the Nova sidebar.
+This [Nova](https://nova.laravel.com/) tool adds a link to your project's [Laraval Horizon](https://horizon.laravel.com/) dashboard in your Nova sidebar.

-That's all it does.
+That's all it does!

 ![screenshot of Laravel Nova Horizon Link tool](https://data.alexpgates.com/images/nova-horizon-link/screenshot.png)